gromann/gridsome-forestry-starter/projects/introduction-to-property-based-testing.md

 > ” Excerpts from Built to Last Imagine you met a remarkable person who could look at the sun or stars at any time of day or night and state the exact time and date: “It’s April 23, 1401,2:36 A.M., and 12 seconds.”
 This person would be an amazing time teller, and we'd probably revere that person for the ability to tell time.
 But wouldn’t that person be even more amazing if, instead of telling the time, he or she built a clock that could tell the time forever, even after he or she was dead and gone?”

 Writing unit tests would be time telling, sure you could say with confidence that the code under test will work for every specific case the test was written.
-But it would make much more sense to build a clock, in this case, a property-based test that is able to verify the correctness of a program for every possible input.
+But it would make much more sense to build a clock, in this case, a property-based test that can verify the correctness of a program for every possible input.
 This gives the test also the possibility to detect more uncommon errors by generating values over the whole input range.
 Property-based testing can speed up the testing process and increase the quality of tests in our project and makes more time for implementing new well-tested features.
 Which according to [Hughes et.al.](https://dl.acm.org/doi/10.1145/1988042.1988046) was also their main goal when Implementing the first property-based testing framework QuickCheck.

 ### What is Property-based Testing